hahabooy/my_wechat_robot/README.md

 I only try *python2.7*, but those packages all avaliable on python3

+A chinese blog can be finded at [http://xuzhenbo.com/blog/booy-study-3/post/130]

 hello, everyone.
 This is my little wechat robot using tuling123 robot [http://www.tuling123.com/] and itchat [https://pypi.python.org/pypi/itchat/1.3.5].
 I add auto google-translate in my code.
 And you can add anything you want.
 By using python subprocess to run other program, or custom your own features.